MF's Corzine said to know of customer-backed loan

 It did, however, lay out emergency methods for drawing down bank loans and for exiting complex investments.

-The document, which was undated but appeared to be drafted before October 20, estimated that under tested scenarios, "there is sufficient liquidity to manage through one month under a severe stress event."
-(Reporting by Alexandra Alper, Aruna Viswanatha, Christopher Doering and Lily Kuo; Writing by Karey Wutkowski; Editing by Tim Dobbyn)
+The document, which was undated but appeared to be drafted before Oct.
+20, estimated that under tested scenarios, "there is sufficient liquidity to manage through one month under a severe stress event."
+[ID:nL1E7ND7V0]